jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 ###2.9 Differences between revert, checkout and reset

 These three commands have entirely different purposes.
-They are not even remotely similar.

 - **git revert** This command creates a new commit that undoes the changes from a previous commit.
 This command adds new history to the project (it doesn't modify existing history).